acremonezi/acremonezi/README.md

 - :basketball: **My job is my playground**.
 - 🌱 I’m currently having so much fun by learning Computer Engineering at [UNIVESP](https://univesp.br). **Thank you so much!**
 - :evergreen_tree: My first playgrounds were with Physics, Electrical Engineering and MBA at [UNICAMP](https://www.unicamp.br), [FGV](https://fgv.br) and [BABSON](https://babson.edu).
-- 📫 As I said at the beginning.
-You are more than welcome, if you wish, you can contact me directly through my WhatsApp channel using the button below.
+- 📫 If you wish, you can contact me directly through my WhatsApp channel using the button below.

 Best regards,